sheilashanmugan/funcParcelSexDiff1/index.md

 2. Run [genetics/genetics/allen_processing/geneExpression_Repository/main_sampleMatching.m](https://github.com/sheilashanmugan/funcParcelSexDiff1/blob/gh-pages/genetics/genetics/allen_processing/geneExpression_Repository/main_sampleMatching.m)

     > This script specifies the parcellation and mirroring strategy to be used.
-It then calls functions that download AHBA data, maps probes to genes, estimates gene expression from probes, estimate voxels location of each sample in T1 freesurfer space of each donor, and generate gene expression and coexpression matrices <br>
+It then calls functions that download AHBA data, maps probes to genes, estimates gene expression from probes, estimates voxels location of each sample in T1 freesurfer space of each donor, and generates gene expression and coexpression matrices <br>
     <br>
     > Save `gene_regional_expression_zscored` as `gene_regional_expression_zscored.mat`
 <br>